derhuerst/epsg-index/readme.md

 ## Related

 - [`transform-coordinates`](https://github.com/derhuerst/transform-coordinates) – Transform coordinates from one coordinate system to another.
 Built on top of `epsg-index`.
+- [python-epsg](https://github.com/geo-data/python-epsg) – A Python API to the EPSG Geodetic Parameter Dataset.

 ## Contributing